From Features to Actions: Explainability in Traditional and Agentic AI Systems: Introduction

 \section{Introduction}

-Explainability in Artificial Intelligence (AI) has long struggled with a fundamental tension: as models grow more capable, their decision-making processes become increasingly opaque.
-The research community has responded with a rich toolkit of post-hoc explanation methods such as SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified}, Local Interpretable Model-agnostic Explanations (LIME) \cite{ribeiro2016should}, saliency maps, and attention visualizations that infer model behaviour without modifying the underlying system \cite{gunning2017xai,guidotti2018survey}.
+Explainable Artificial Intelligence (XAI) has long struggled with a fundamental tension: as models grow more capable, their decision-making processes become increasingly opaque.
+The research community has responded with a rich toolkit of post-hoc explanation methods such as SHapley Additive exPlanations (SHAP)~\cite{lundberg2017unified}, Local Interpretable Model-agnostic Explanations (LIME)~\cite{ribeiro2016should}, saliency maps, and attention visualizations that infer model behaviour without modifying the underlying system~\cite{gunning2017xai,guidotti2018survey}, distinct from interpretability approaches that build transparency into models by design~\cite{linardatos2020explainable}.
 These techniques are well-suited to \textit{static prediction} settings, where a system's behaviour is evaluated with respect to a fixed input--output mapping.

-However, the AI landscape has fundamentally changed.
-The rise of agentic AI systems \cite{huang2025agentic}, particularly LLM-based agents, represents a departure from the static, single-inference settings for which most traditional explainability methods were developed.
-Historically, Explainable AI methods (XAI) have focused on providing post-hoc explanations for individual predictions, typically under the assumption of a fixed input-output mapping and a single decision point, while interpretability has referred more broadly to models or representations that are transparent by design \cite{reyes2020interpretability}.
-In contrast, agentic systems operate through sequences of observations, decisions, and tool invocations that unfold over dozens of steps before producing a final outcome \cite{farooq2025evaluating}.
-This shift from \textit{prediction} to \textit{action}, and from \textit{single inference} to \textit{extended reasoning}, challenges core assumptions of traditional XAI , rendering them inadequate for explaining agentic systems' behaviour.
+However, AI systems are increasingly becoming agentic~\cite{huang2025agentic}, particularly LLM-based agents that operate through sequences of observations, reasoning steps, and tool invocations rather than a single input--output prediction~\cite{farooq2025evaluating}.
+This shift challenges core assumptions of traditional explainability methods.

 \textbf{Problem Statement.} In static settings, explanations are commonly framed as attributions over input features or tokens for a single prediction.
 In agentic settings, many critical questions are trajectory-level: why an agent chose a tool, abandoned a strategy, propagated an incorrect state, or failed to recover after an error.
 In other words, the unit of explanation is no longer a single prediction but a \textit{trajectory}: a sequence of states, actions, and observations that collectively determines success or failure.
-We argue that bridging static and agentic explainability requires re-conceptualizing explanation targets from feature-level influence to trajectory-level decision accounts, and coupling explanation artifacts with execution context and faithfulness signals grounded in the run.